Available data

 How are the data weighted?

-Health eMoms data are weighted by iterative proportional fitting, or raking, which balances the sample on key demographic variables to ensure that it is representative of the target population—all eligible births in Colorado.
-The 2018 and 2019 Birth Cohorts Survey 1.1, 1.2, 2.1 data were weighted on:
+Health eMoms data were weighted by iterative proportional fitting, or raking, which balances the sample on key demographic variables to ensure that it is representative of the target population—all eligible births in Colorado.
+The 2018, 2019 and 2020 Birth Cohorts Survey 1.1, 1.2, 2.1 data were weighted on:

 - Geography.